Impact on Business (GRI3-3)

-CKPower places the highest priority on Occupational Health and Safety (OHS) to safeguard the health, lives, and property of employees while minimizing operational disruptions that could impact stakeholders across the supply chain.
+CKPower places emphasis on systematic and effective Occupational Health and Safety (OHS) management to prevent and mitigate risks that may affect the health, lives, and property of employees, contractors, and relevant stakeholders.
+This approach also reduces the risk of operational disruptions that may affect stakeholders across the supply chain and the continuity of electricity generation.

 Occupational Health and Safety Policy